Eric Branstad: Political activities

 In August 2021, Branstad was hired by Trump's Save America PAC, fueling speculations that Trump may run again in 2024.

 In January 2023, Branstad was hired by Trump 2024 presidential campaign.

-Controversies

-Proposed nuclear technology sharing with Saudi Arabia

 While working at the Department of Commerce, Branstad became entangled in a controversy involving Rick Gates and Tom Barrack.
 Barrack was pitching a proposal to share nuclear technology with Saudi Arabia and asked Gates to ask Branstad to facilitate a meeting about this proposal with Commerce Secretary, Wilbur Ross.
 The House Oversight Committee later found that Barrack stood to profit from this proposal.

-Defense contract with Romania

-In 2017, Republican fundraiser Elliot Broidy entered into a defense contract with Romania, but needed the endorsement of the Commerce Department.
-Rick Gates asked Branstad to pass along the request to Commerce Department staff and an endorsement was granted.

-Business ties to China

 Eric's business activities in China came under scrutiny while his father was US Ambassador to China, particularly his effort to overturn the Trump administration's ban on Chinese technology company, ZTE.
-His father, Terry, denied the allegation that Branstad profited from the his father's role as US Ambassador to China.
+His father, Terry, denied the allegation that Branstad profited from his father's role as US Ambassador to China.